-Pest control experts recommend several simple steps that will discourage squirrels from moving in to your building .
+Pest control experts recommend the following simple steps that will discourage squirrels from moving in to your building:

-- Make sure garbage bins and composts are secured.
-Garbage: garbage and trash cans should be made of metal and kept closed; clean up any spilled garbage around your trash cans both indoors and outside.
+Make sure garbage bins and composts are secured.
+Garbage and trash cans should be made of metal and kept closed; clean up any spilled garbage around your trash cans both indoors and outside

 First, consider the time of year as babies may be in nests starting as early as February.
-The best time to address resident squirrel problems is before February or after September as the potential to separate a mother from its young is too high.
-If young are present please tolerate them until they are old enough to accompany the mother out.
+The best time to address residential squirrel problems is before February or after September as the potential to separate a mother from its young is much too high.
+If young are present, please tolerate them until they are old enough to accompany the mother out.

 When you are 100% sure there are no babies, you can use mild harassment techniques that are not harmful to the squirrels.
 To start, ensure that all potential food sources are eliminated and determine their point-of-entry or if there are multiple points.
 Do-it-yourself exclusion techniques are humane and inexpensive, but may take a little patience.

-If not screened properly, they make suitable living quaters for raccoons and squirrels.
+Chimneys If not screened properly, they make suitable living quarters for raccoons and squirrels.
 Birds often fall into open chimneys and become stuck at the bottom.
-Sometimes these animals even enter the “living space” of the home.
+Sometimes these animals even enter the living space of the home.

 Trapping of squirrels is inhumane, ineffective and illegal in certain areas of BC.
 Live trapping and relocation of squirrels is not humane because it takes them away from their food caches and established home, and possibly separates a mother from her young.
 Most wildlife that is removed from the city generally does not survive and just transfers the problem to someone else’s backyard.
 Squirrels can be injured in traps and even if they were removed, it will only be a matter of time before another squirrel moves in to claim the existing food source and shelter.